Diamond Head (film): Production

-Clark Gable was originally slated for Heston's role but died before production began. " I suppose every studio in town had projects waiting for Gable," Heston wrote in his memoirs.
+Clark Gable was originally slated for Heston's role but died before production began.
+"I suppose every studio in town had projects waiting for Gable," Heston wrote in his memoirs.
 "Had he lived to do the film, he would have been a widower and the kid sister his daughter, but the adjusted script worked just as well, though the King’s shoes were a loose fit for me."

 Charlton Heston was sent the script and wrote about it in his diary on 12 December 1961 calling it a good part in an overwritten and melodramatic script.
 If it's treated with good care it might work out alright."
 Heston met with Guy Green, who he liked, and both men wanted Yvette Mimieux to play the female lead.
 It seemed she would not be available and Carroll Baker was discussed - Heston said "I don't think Carrol Baker is right".
 Then Mimieux became available and Heston wrote "On the basis of what we saw in Light in the Piazza she’s ideal for the part.
 My main concern now is to see what kind of rewriting Guy can elicit from our scrivener."
+George Chakiris was cast following his success in West Side Story.

 Filming began on the island of Kauai in March 1962, with the unit moving to Honolulu in April for further work, then to the studio in Los Angeles.
 Filming finished in May.
 Heston wrote "It’s hard to tell what I think now, except that I’m still high on Green.
 He may have made a film that rises above the melodramatic qualities of the script.
 He didn’t push me as hard as I should be pushed, but he gave me a lot, all the same."
 (Heston would later recommend Green take over from Nicholas Ray on 55 Days at Peking.)

 Heston saw a cut of the film in October.
 He wrote it "looks very slick, smooth, not terribly real, and as though there might be some money in it.
 I have acted better.
 I must not indicate."
 In his memoirs, Heston wrote " I never have figured out why I feel that I fell short on that film.
 Looking back on what I've written about it here, I notice I had a lot to say about my family coming to visit and the quality of the horse.
 No, that’s not a crack about the people who made the film, but maybe I was focusing on the wrong agenda when we shot Diamond Head."

 Guy Green called it a "potboiler" but he enjoyed working with Heston.